-Philip Bentley focuses his practice principally on EU antitrust and EU anti-dumping, and also extends to related matters such as state aid, subsidies, customs, marketing authorizations (notably for genetically modified organisms (GMOs)) and judicial review litigation before the EU General Court and Court of Justice.
+Philip Bentley focuses his practice principally on EU antitrust and EU anti-dumping, and also extends to related matters such as state aid, subsidies, customs and judicial review litigation before the EU General Court and Court of Justice.

 For nearly four decades, Philip has experienced the significant evolution of competition and state aid law, the implementation of the European Commission’s ambitious 1992 program for the creation of the Single Internal Market, and the visionary enlargement of the scope of EU law brought about by the successive treaties of Maastricht, Amsterdam, Nice and Lisbon.
 He was involved in landmark court cases during this period, including William Cook, on the standing of a competitor to make a complaint about illegal state aid, Petrotub on zeroing in anti-dumping investigations, and Eurocoton on the obligation of the Council to state reasons for not acting on a commission proposal for trade defense action.